Opentrons/opentrons/api/docs/v2/new_labware.rst

 Optionally, you can specify the liquids that should be in various wells at the beginning of your protocol.
 Doing so helps you identify well contents by name and volume, and adds corresponding labels to a single well, or group of wells, in well plates and reservoirs.
 Viewing the initial liquid setup in a Python protocol is available in the Opentrons App v6.3.0 or higher.

-To use these optional methods, first create a liquid object with :py:meth:`.define_liquid` and then label individual wells by calling :py:meth:`.load_liquid`, both within the ``run()`` function of your Python protocol.
+To use these optional methods, first create a liquid object with :py:meth:`.ProtocolContext.define_liquid` and then label individual wells by calling :py:meth:`.Well.load_liquid`, both within the ``run()`` function of your Python protocol.

 Let's examine how these two methods work.
 The following examples demonstrate how to define colored water samples for a well plate and reservoir.